 In residential areas parking may be restricted to 'Permit Holders Only'.
 If you live or are a business operating within a residential parking scheme you may eligible for a permit for your vehicle or for visitors to use.

-A permit holder can park in any 'Permit Holders Only' bay within their allowed zone as long as the permit is Clearly Displayed in the Vehicle.
-Permit Holders should be aware that possession of a permit is not sufficient to allow parking and that it must be clearly displayed at all times.
+You can only park in any 'Permit Holders Only' bay within the allowed zone as long as the permit is Displayed in the Vehicle.
+As a permit holder, you should be aware that possession of a permit is not sufficient to allow parking and that it must be displayed at all times.

-Failure to display a valid resident/student/visitor/business/dispensation permit correctly could incur a Penalty Charge Notice.
+Failure to display a valid resident, student, visitor, business or dispensation permit correctly could result in a Penalty Charge Notice.

-Parking spaces are NOT allocated to individual permit holders.
-The Residents Parking Scheme does NOT guarantee the availability of a parking space or a space outside the permit holders residence.
-The permits only entitles residents to park their vehicles if space is available.
+Parking spaces are not allocated to individual permit holders.
+The Residents Parking Scheme does not guarantee the availability of a parking space or a space outside your residence.
+The permits only entitle residents to park vehicles if space is available.

 If You Change Your Vehicle